 cgroups

-A cgroup (short for “control group”) is a kernel feature that allows limiting and isolating access to hardware resources (like CPU, RAM, disk I/O, or networking) by a process.
+A cgroup (short for “control group”) is a kernel feature that allows for limiting and isolating access to hardware resources (like CPU, RAM, disk I/O, or networking) by a process.
 In other words, a cgroup allows you to say, “process with this, and that ID can only use 10% of a CPU and 256 MB of RAM.”

 Namespace Isolation

 Namespaces, on the other hand, let you isolate one or more processes from another in a way that a process will see only what’s inside the namespace.
 There are different namespaces for different purposes—for example, network, mount, process ID, or user namespace.
-Each has its own purpose (as you may guess by their names), and you can apply all or only some of them to a process.
+Each has its purpose (as you may guess by their names), and you can apply all or only some of them to a process.

-Container Demystified
+Containers Demystified

-If you apply all types of a namespace isolation and restrict the process usage of hardware resources with cgroups, you’ll end up having a container.
+If you apply all types of namespace isolation and restrict the process usage of hardware resources with cgroups, you’ll end up with a container.
 At this point, it’s important to understand there’s no such thing as a container from a Linux kernel perspective.
 For the kernel, it’s just an ordinary process that has been isolated using cgroups and namespaces.

-But don’t get me wrong—namespace isolation and cgroups lets you create proper isolation, so whatever you do inside a container will only affect the container.
-For example, you can have a nginx server running on your server and listening on port 80, and you can have a container running on the server with nginx running inside and listening on port 80, and they won’t fight with each other.
-Also, the content of /etc (and any other directory for that matter) on your host system will be different and independent from the content of /etc inside the container.
+But don’t get me wrong—namespace isolation and cgroups let you create proper isolation, so whatever you do inside a container will only affect the container.
+For example, you can have an NGINX server running on your machine and listening on port 80, and you can have a container running on the machine with NGINX running inside and listening on port 80, and they won’t fight with each other.
+Also, the content of /etc

 Container Runtime

-Creating these namespace isolations, cgroup, job objects, or server silos rules manually is a tedious and complicated task.
+Creating these namespace isolations, cgroups, job objects, or server silos rules manually is a tedious and complicated task.
 However, a tool called a “container runtime” can do this for you under the hood.
 You’ve probably heard about Docker, but it’s not the only container runtime on the market.
 There’s also containerd, podman, and cri-o.
 They all work slightly differently, but the general idea remains the same.
 These tools do the complicated job of managing cgroups and namespace isolation for you, so you can say, “I want a container with this application, these libraries, and these extra files and mount points.”

 Containerization